 The distance is about 0.8 miles (1.3 kilometers) along paved roads from the Northshore Trailhead near the campground to the parking lot in front of the Two Medicine camp store.

 I describe Option 2 below.
 The distance from the head of Two Medicine Lake to No Name Lake is 2.8 miles (4.5 kilometers) gaining 761 feet (232 meters) in elevation.
-The return trip via the North Shore Trail to the trailhead near Pray Lake and Two Medicine campground is 5.0 miles (8.0 kilometers).
-The difficulty rating is moderate.
+The return trip via the North Shore Trail to the trailhead near Pray Lake and Two Medicine campground is 4.7 miles (7.6 kilometers).

 No Name Lake via the Sinopah Launch